 Degree Advancement Program Agreement with MTSU

-MTSU and Vol State have developed an AAS-to-BS program to allow students who earn an Associate of Applied Science in Ophthalmic Technology at Vol State to transfer the majority of those credits to MTSU toward the completion of a Bachelor of Science in Professional Studies with a concentration in Organizational Leadership.
-This degree is offered through MTSU’s University College in cooperation with the Tennessee Board of Regents.
+MTSU and Volunteer State Community College have developed an AAS-to-BS program to allow students who earn an Associate of Applied Science in Ophthalmic Technology at Volunteer State Community College to transfer the majority of those credits to MTSU toward the completion of a Bachelor of Science in Professional Studies with a concentration in Organizational Leadership.
+This degree is offered through MTSU's University College in cooperation with the Tennessee Board of Regents.

 What to Do Next